chauvinSimon/IV19/README.md

 This topic was new to me.
 I have heard of:

-- Safety Validation for AD
+- Safety validation for AD
 - RSS
-- Model Checkers
+- Model checkers
 - Reachability sets

 ### Safety Proof for AD